 Third party service providers who collect, use, retain, and/or disclose personal information on behalf of the Board are to do so only for specified purposes.

-Notice to individuals stating the purpose(s) for which the personal information is collected, used, and/or disclosed must be provided.
-WRDSB staff will ensure contracts and agreements completed with these third party providers, at a minimum, include the following:
+WRDSB staff will ensure contracts and agreements that share personal information follow the AP 4790 - Classification and Security of Data.